hershey101/hershey101.github.io/_posts/2017-01-08-Dear-Future-Wife.md

   and see they graduated from an Ivy league college.
 You implicitly have some faith that they can't be complete idiots.
 * Speaking of which, be a STEM graduate from an Ivy league or equivalent school (or currently be studying in one).
-  - I don't really want to write-off non-STEM people without meeting them, but it's highly unlikely that we would get along, based on my past experiences and ex-girlfriends.
+  - I don't really want to write off non-STEM people without meeting them, but it's highly unlikely that we would get along, based on my past experiences and ex-girlfriends.
   - Your college years are some of the most formative years that define who you are going to be in life in a lot of ways.
 Being from a top-tier school definitely matters because we will have